 "My passion is to write and this class was so comfortable.
 I didn't feel awkward or embarrassed and the instructors were so friendly and open.
 I learned how to open my eyes in the writing world.
 I was taught so much that made me experience writing in a whole new way and was given open doors for my passion to excel."
 Kaylan M., Morris Plains, NJ

-Alfred University is located in the peaceful village of Alfred in Western New York State, where summer days are warm and nights are cool and comfortable.
-Surrounded by rolling hills and beautiful meadows and valleys, Alfred University is the perfect place to spend an enjoyable week learning more about your favorite subject and meeting other students who share your passion for writing!
+Alfred University is located in the peaceful village of Alfred in western New York State, where summer days are warm and nights are cool and comfortable.
+Surrounded by rolling hills and beautiful meadows and valleys, Alfred University is the perfect place to spend an enjoyable week learning more about a favorite subject and meeting other students who share your interests.

 The campus, a 6-hour drive from New York City, 2 hours from Buffalo and 1 1/4 hours from Rochester, is easily accessible by car or bus from all directions and is located just five miles south of Interstate 86.
 The nearest major airport is the Rochester International Airport (about 65 miles north).
 Transportation to and from that airport can be provided for an additional charge if we receive your request by the date indicated in your acceptance notification.
 After that date students must make their own arrangements with an airport limo service.

 The University may cancel any course or activity at any time because of insufficient enrollment or other unforeseen circumstances.
 If a program is canceled or postponed, the University will refund registration fees, but cannot be held responsible for other costs, charges, or expenses, including cancellation/change charges assessed by airlines or travel agencies.